HTC One S: Campaign to continue software support

 On July 3, 2013, a petition was created by XDA member DylRicho (although cited as Dylan Richards on the petition page) to campaign against HTC's recent decision to axe the device from further updates.
 Within 24 hours of being live, it received over 1,100 signatures.
-As of July 5, 2013, it has over 3,450 supporters, and eventually got over 11,000 signatures.
-The petition has met widespread coverage over various news websites as it continues to gain supporters.
-In the petition, Richards states that the One S "is still one of the best phones on the market, on par with the dual-core and quad-core Samsung Galaxy S III phones and HTC's own One X." He also went on to talk about the company's update release schedule, saying "the HTC customer service and upgrade service are absolutely dreadful."
+As of July 5, 2013, it had over 3,450 supporters and eventually collected over 11,000 signatures.
+The petition has received widespread coverage over various news websites as it continues to gain supporters.
+(Note: Attributed to multiple references:) In the petition, Richards states that the One S "is still one of the best phones on the market, on par with the dual-core and quad-core Samsung Galaxy S III phones and HTC's own One X." He also discussed the company's update release schedule, saying, "The HTC customer service and upgrade service are absolutely dreadful."
 Furthermore, Richards pointed out that various videos had gone live on YouTube, showing the One S running Android 4.2.2 and HTC Sense 5.0 with "no performance loss from the upgrade."
 He even went as far as to say that "HTC needs to get its priorities in the correct place."

 More recently, a Facebook page and group have been made for the situation.
 The petition page has been updated to notify all supporters that HTC had responded to the petition when a following user decided to contact the company.
 The updated message includes an email response from an HTC official, whereby they acknowledge the frustrations of One S users, and that the company understands perfectly.
-A final decision has not yet been made as to whether the handset will receive updates or not, with HTC urging concerned users to follow its Facebook and Twitter pages for news on the situation.
+A final decision has not yet been made on whether the handset will receive updates, with HTC urging concerned users to follow its Facebook and Twitter pages for updates on the situation.
 The representative also noted that One S users should keep calm and be patient until further news is available.
-As of January 18, 2014, a semi-official ROM (sources taken from the HTC One XL update ROM, direct from HTC) is available for Snapdragon S4 model variants via XDA Developers that includes Android 4.2.2 and HTC Sense 5, essentially bringing across exactly the same features that the HTC One X was provided by HTC, including BlinkFeed and new camera features (excluding HTC Zoe, which has specific hardware requirements which are only available for the 2013 HTC One series).
+As of January 2014, a semi-official ROM (sources taken from the HTC One XL update ROM, direct from HTC) is available for Snapdragon S4 model variants via XDA Developers that includes Android 4.2.2 and HTC Sense 5, essentially bringing across exactly the same features that the HTC One X was provided by HTC, including BlinkFeed and new camera features (excluding HTC Zoe, which has specific hardware requirements which are only available for the 2013 HTC One series).

 Variants

 HTC J

-The HTC J is a Japanese smartphone with many of the same specifications as the One S, but has a larger 1810 mAh battery, microSD slot, and runs on WiMAX.
+The HTC J is a Japanese smartphone with many of the exact specifications as the One S, but with a larger 1810 mAh battery, a microSD slot, and support for WiMAX.
 Its unibody is also waterproof.